Bernard Judd

-Judd worked with Robert Hammond to support the less fortunate.
+Judd worked with Robert Brodribb Hammond to support the less fortunate.

 "Bernard Judd was a Christian man of quite remarkable stickability in those causes and convictions to which he had committed himself.
 His convictions were strong, but he was no bigot.
 He was independent in mind and judgement." — Bishop Donald Robinson.

 There is a Bernard Judd Foundation and a Bernard Judd Memorial Lecture.